MuzammilC/MuzammilC/README.md

 ### Hi there 👋

-My name is Muzammil Chuawala.
+My name is Muzammil Chunawala.

 I'm a first year in the faculty of Science in UBC.